couchbase/spring/README.md

         optional arguments:
-          -h, --help     show this help message and exit -v             show program's version number and exit -c             percentage of "create" operations (100 by default) -r             percentage of "read" operations (0 by default) -u             percentage of "update" operations (0 by default) -d             percentage of "delete" operations (0 by default)
+          -h, --help     show this help message and exit -v, --version  show program's version number and exit -c             percentage of "create" operations (0 by default) -r             percentage of "read" operations (0 by default) -u             percentage of "update" operations (0 by default) -d             percentage of "delete" operations (0 by default)